-	If the engine noise is not caused by one of the listed issues it may be a hydraulic valve lifter.
+So, if the engine noise is not caused by; one of the listed issues it may be, a hydraulic valve lifter.
 Now you will need to isolate the failed lifter.
-A simple method is to use a piece of garden hose.
+A simple method is to use, a piece of garden hose.
 Remove the valve covers.
-With the engine running, place one end of the hose near the spring retainer of each intake and exhaust valve; put the other end of the hose to your ear.
-Finally, It will be very apparent which is the offending valve lifter.
+With the engine running, place one end of the hose near the; spring retainer of each intake and exhaust valve.
+Put the other end of the hose to your ear.
+Consequently, it will be very apparent which is the, offending valve lifter.

 Other ways to find a faulty valve lifter.
 With the engine shut off.
 Push down on each of the rocker arms on the pushrod side.
 If the rocker arm is free to move or there is a spongy feeling; it is a good indicator that the valve lifter is leaking down too fast; or not retaining oil from the engine.

 Once you locate the lifter that is causing the noise; you will need to determine the reason for its malfunction.

 There are four types of noise you may experience.
 An inoperative or failing valve lifter, may cause any one of them:

 So, a stuck plunger inside the body of the lifter, could also be the cause.
 This is usually due to excessive varnish between, the plunger and body.

 Also, by dirt or other foreign materials wedged between, the plunger and body.
 Another cause of a loud rapping sound is an, excessively worn base or foot on the lifter itself.

 Moderate Clicking Noise